digitalbias/cassandra_pi/README.md

-#Cassandra deployment on raspberry pi cluster#
+# Cassandra deployment on raspberry pi cluster, with external hard drive

 This ansible script installs cassandra on a cluster of raspberry pi's.
 The OS image from hypriot http://blog.hypriot.com/ has been installed on the authors cluster which does not have a copy of the jdk or python preinstalled.
 Hence the script also install's the jdk from oracle.

 For controlling multiple nodes it is recommended that passwordless ssh login is used.
 Instructions can be found here http://www.thegeekstuff.com/2008/11/3-steps-to-perform-ssh-login-without-password-using-ssh-keygen-ssh-copy-id/